You’ll find an abundance of free things to do in Leeds – so even when you’re feeling the pinch, you can still make the most of the city.

 50. Verve’s Comedy Cellar

-You might be more familiar with Verve from your nights out on Merrion Street, but if you head over on a Tuesday, you can enjoy free entertainment.
+You might be more familiar with Verve from your nights out on Merrion Street, but if you head over for 8pm on a Tuesday, you can enjoy free entertainment.
 They offer a free comedy club and previous guests have included Patrick Devine, James Christopher, Kahn Johnson and Rich Milner.

 Verve, 16 Merrion Street, Leeds, West Yorkshire, LS1 6PQ.